ms264556/Hackery/pages/ZD1200LicensesAndSupport.md

 The ZoneDirector upgrade process just runs a script (`ac_upg.sh`) from the Software Image, and nothing is signed!
 So it's very easy to customize your ZoneDirector.

-The script below patches an image so that you always have 64 AP licenses and your Upgrade entitlement ends in 2027.
+The script below patches any ZD1200 Software Image so that you always have 64 AP licenses and your Upgrade entitlement ends in 2027.

 Save the script below to e.g. `patch_zd_image.sh`, then you can patch any ZD1200 installation:-
 ```bash